fernandesafp/lang-sortify/README.md

 ![Sorted playlists.](/screenshots/sorted_playlists.png?raw=true)

-Note: Although looking at the song name or album can be enough, because some songs were sung in other language with English titles, I decided to add lyrics to the language detection library.
+Note: Although looking at the song name or album can be enough, because some songs were sung in another language with English titles, I decided to add language detection of their lyrics.